bvberkum/x-python-vfs/ReadMe.rst

 ToDo
 ------
+- Build a slightly more complex OSPassthrough with path renames/filtering.
+  Besides names also may want to map or filter on type (file/dir/special), size, access mode.

+- May want to have a go with other libs: (py)vfs/objfs, py9p.
-- `fusecry` seems to install cleanly, play with that a bit.
+  `fusecry` seems to install cleanly also.
-- Split up code from x-fuse.py in some sensible manner.

 Further reading
 ---------------